lhrkkk/general/general/project_gen/template/project/README.rst

 - frequently used decorators
 - monkey patch for class
 - reflection, smartlog and yml_config and so on
 - cli interface tools
 - git workflow tools
 - project management tools, contains a scaffold, a update command to

 install
 =========
-pip install commutils
+pip install general

 how to use
 ===========